 Complete Daily Reports for Job Site Visibility

 With project managers located in the office, they have limited visibility into jobsite activity.
 Daily reports are a critical tool to solve this problem.
+Daily reports are a great way of kowing the project schedule, project time line, how the teams work together, as well as are a starting ground to note any lessons learned.
 Many foremen have tablet or a mobile device.
 Project management software with integrated daily reports capabilities allows foremen to capture jobsite photos, document issues, labor hours, units installed, comments or other important information to track jobsite activity.
 When completed, this information is stored in the project management software, so that the office team can review and manage any issues as they happen.

 Effective Document Control Procedures